ShopLoginMy AccountSite Index

-True to the Idol format, finalists then have the chance to strut their stuff in front of a live audience - the attendees of the Communities in Control conference - through a presentation about their organisation, followed by a Q&A session with conference delegates.
+True to the Idol format, finalists then had the chance to strut their stuff in front of a live audience - the attendees of the Communities in Control conference - through a presentation about their organisation, followed by a Q&A session with conference delegates.

 2009 Australian Community Idol Competition